Teeth Grinding (Bruxism)

 Treatments for Teeth Grinding

-We can also provide restorative treatments to reverse some of the damaging effects of teeth grinding, like dental crowns and even dentures.
+We can also provide restorative treatments to reverse some of the damaging effects of teeth grinding, like dental crowns & even dentures.

 Consult Your Dentist About Teeth Grinding